dshieble/dshieble.github.io/_posts/2017-10-29-lying-with-data.md

 ### Conclusion

-Statistics is a fickle beast.
-In the face of uncertainty, it appears to be our best source of truth.
-When used incorrectly, it can lend legitimacy to fallacious opinions and arguments.
-The fact is, a statistic is just that - a statistic.
-It is often more open to interpretation than it appears.
+Data and Statistics are fickle beasts.
+In the face of uncertainty, they appear to be our best source of truth.
+But when used incorrectly, they can lend legitimacy to fallacious opinions and arguments.
+The fact is, analyzing and understanding data generally requires significant context and follow up investigation.
+By itself, a data point or even a statistic is rarely particular useful or informative.

 [^footnote]: In reality, if you look at the same study in 20 ways, each "look" is going to be pretty correlated with the other "looks," so it's not quite as bad as running 20 different studies.